Comparatives ESL Games, Activities and Worksheets

 ESL Comparatives Game - Grammar and Speaking: Matching, Forming Sentences from Prompts, Freer Practice - Group Work - Upper-intermediate (B2) - 30 minutes

 In this creative making comparisons game, students make complex comparisons between verb and noun phrases in order to express an opinion.
-The first player tries to make a sentence by placing one of their dominoes at either end of the domino on the table, matching the beginning half of a sentence with an ending or vice versa.
-If the player matches two sentence halves correctly, they make a comparative sentence with as ... as or more/less ... than that best expresses their own opinion, e.g. 'Learning in a classroom is not as difficult as learning online'.
+The first player tries to make a sentence by placing one of their dominoes at either end of the domino on the table, matching the beginning half of a sentence with an ending or vice-versa.
+If the player matches two sentence halves correctly, they use the adjective in brackets to make a comparative sentence with as ... as or more/less ... than that best expresses their own opinion, e.g. 'Learning in a classroom is not as difficult as learning online.'
 The player then has 30 seconds to give three reasons to back up their opinion.
-If they are successful, the domino remains in place and it's the next students turn to play.
-If the player cannot do this, or makes a grammatically incorrect sentence, they take back their domino and play passes to the next student.
+If the player is successful, the domino remains in place, and it's the next students turn to play.
+If the player is unsuccessful or makes a grammatically incorrect sentence, they take back their domino and play passes to the next student.
 The first player to get rid of all their dominoes wins the game.

 Three Reasons Preview